miferrei/Temporal-Transparency-DMSs/README.md

 # "Temporal Transparency in Black-Box DMS's"

 Project directory of **"Temporal Transparency in Black-Box DMS's"**.
-The repository contains the following eight directories:
+The repository contains the following directories:
 - **TETRA**: Change Point Detection Framework.
 - **Datasets**: Raw files of the datasets analysed.
 - **Collect Data**: Code for collecting and building time series of data from the datasets available.